 Firstly, the growing purchasing power of the middle class is cited for a projected record growth of nearly US$6 billion by the end of 2019.
-The subsequent appetite for passenger and commercial vehicles as status symbols, and a preference for their superior comfort levels over the more traditionally favoured motorbikes, has been a recent cultural shift.
-And it’s not only auto finance for personal cars that is seeing growth.
-App-hailing taxi services such as Grab are on the rise due to their comfort, convenience and reasonable pricing compared to traditional Vietnamese taxis.
+The subsequent appetite for passenger and commercial vehicles as status symbols, and a preference for their superior comfort levels over the more traditionally favored motorbikes, has been a recent cultural shift.
+And it’s not only auto finance for personal cars that are seeing growth.
+App-hailing taxi services such as Grab are on the rise due to their comfort, convenience, and reasonable pricing compared to traditional Vietnamese taxis.

 The Vietnamese government has also played a part in fuelling the surge in personal vehicle owners by improving infrastructure to accommodate the influx of cars and shift away from motorcycles.

 Five auto-finance providers: VIB Bank, TP Bank, BIDV, Sacom Bank, Toyota Financial Services, make up the bulk of Vietnamese outstanding auto loans.
-Banks hold the majority of auto financing, however there is a recent trend towards non-banking financial institutions such as FE Credit, Home Credit and HD Saison, Toyota Financial Services Vietnam, which offer lower interest rates, quicker approvals and a simple documentation procedure.
-Consumer financing is a growth market in Vietnam, and there are a number of financing companies who focus on the lower income brackets, including Vietnam International Bank, Tien Phong Bank, Sacom Bank, Techcom Bank, Bank for Investment and Development of Vietnam.
+Banks hold the majority of auto financing, however, there is a recent trend towards non-banking financial institutions such as FE Credit, Home Credit, and HD Saison, Toyota Financial Services Vietnam, which offer lower interest rates, quicker approvals, and a simple documentation procedure.
+Consumer financing is a growth market in Vietnam, and there are a number of financing companies that focus on the lower-income brackets, including Vietnam International Bank, Tien Phong Bank, Sacom Bank, Techcom Bank, Bank for Investment, and Development of Vietnam.